I could write a whole book about my favorite amber perfume, but no one would read it.

 I could tell you about the properties of fossilized amber, but I won’t.
 Amber deserves more than chemistry lessons.
 Amber deserves to be experienced.

 Is Amber a Top Note?

-Amber is one of the most popular base notes, and for a good reason.
-It acts as a fixative for other smells and makes them more appealing to our senses.
+For a good reason, Amber is one of the most popular base notes.
+It is a fixative for other smells, making them more appealing to our senses.

-Its presence adds not only its sweet, woody smell but also structure and order to a fragrance.
+Its presence adds its sweet, woody smell and structure and order to a fragrance.
 As a result, it’s an indispensable ingredient in modern perfumery.

 Amber perfume: Is it right for you?